Milk-Yan/optimal-task-scheduling/wiki/Optimal_Scheduling.md

     In our algorithm, we keep the hash codes of different states and check whether the current state is a duplicate of one we have searched before.

+    Using hashcode to detect duplication introduces the possibility of hash collisions in the solution.
+Please see [Hash Collisions](./Hash_Collisions.md) for more information on this issue.

 * #### Processor Normalization
     Two processors are isomorphic if they do not have any tasks scheduled on them.